Skip to Main Content

 Introduction: evaluating sources

-So you've found a source you think you could use in your paper.
-It's worth taking a moment to evaluate that source.
-Is it accurate?
+It's worth taking a moment to evaluate any source you find.
+Is it credible?
 Will it help you make your point, or will your readers scoff at it?

 CRAAP: a checklist for evaluating sources

 One popular way to evaluate a source is to apply the CRAAP Test.
 This is a series of questions you can ask about your source.
 There are no right or wrong answers to the individual questions or the test as a whole.
-Instead, you can use the questions as guides to help you evaluate your source.
+The questions are guides to help you evaluate your source.

 • If the information is dated, is it still suitable for your topic?